VimsLab/webpage-lab/README.md

 # VIMS Lab - University of Delaware webpage

 ## Installation
+You will need Node.js to run this project.
+For this, installing `nvm` and then installing node v16.20.2 on `nvm` is recommended.
+Note that you do not need to have anything else installed in advance to make this project run.
+- Clone this repo
 In the terminal
-- npm install.
-If it does not install, try changing to a different node version using `nvm` (`nvm use v16.20.2` worked for me)
+- `npm install`.
+This command will install all the needed dependencies with the right versions of each.
+When you run this command, the folder `node_modules` will be created.
+If you get an error, try changing to a different node version using `nvm` (`nvm use v16.20.2` worked for Daniela)
+### Run in Windows
+- In Powershell run `npm run develop` to start the dev site.

+### Run in Linux
 - Run `gatsby develop` to start the dev site.

 ## Notes